 Photo credits: Netflix

 Travelers, as you guessed it, is strictly one of those shows about time travel, but with an interesting twist.
-People are trying to go back to the past from the 22nd century to the present day in order to prevent the collapse of our society.
-The show explores many horrors through the lens of sci-fi and future dystopias that, judging by our current world, are definitely awaiting us.
+People are trying to go back to the past from the 22nd century to the present day to prevent the collapse of our society.
+The show explores many horrors through the lens of sci-fi and future dystopias that, judging by our current world, are awaiting us.

 The show was created by Brad Wright and it was a huge success.
 The main cast consisted of Eric McCormack, Mackenzie Porter, Jared Abrahamson, Nesta Cooper, Reilly Dolman, and Patrick Gilmore.
 Overall, the story is good and you can still watch it on Netflix.